7 Key Questions

 Growing organizations need to scale their tools and methods for handling service of process (SOP).
 A staggering number of organizations don’t learn this lesson until it’s too late, and they usually learn in one of the most expensive ways possible—default judgments.

-In this free webinar, CSC® will share best practices and what you should be thinking about when evaluating whether your processes are built to last or primed for failure.
+In this recorded webinar, CSC® will share best practices and what you should be thinking about when evaluating whether your processes are built to last or primed for failure.

 In this presentation, we’ll discuss how CSC can help you:

 - Streamline and unify your intake processes

 - Develop a solution that includes sufficient controls and oversight